ibm-cloud-docs/vmwaresolutions/shared/shared_veeam.md

 ## Veeam Cloud Connect Replication
 {: #shared_veeam-cloud-connect}

-Veeam Cloud Connect Replication provides seamless replication of your workloads from on-premises to {{site.data.keyword.cloud_notm}}.
+Veeam Cloud Connect Replication provides seamless replication of your workloads from on-premises to {{site.data.keyword.cloud}}.
 Use Veeam Cloud Connect as disaster recovery for failover during on-premises outages or to permanently move workloads directly to {{site.data.keyword.cloud_notm}}.

 Starting with the 4.2 release, VMware Solutions Shared virtual data centers provide Veeam Backup and Replication V11 for the Veeam Cloud Connect Replication ready-to-use service.
 For more information about compatibility requirements between Veeam service providers and tenants, see [Product versions in Veeam Cloud Connect infrastructure](https://helpcenter.veeam.com/docs/backup/cloud/cloud_connect_versions.html?ver=110){: external}.
 {: note}